 How many different types of knives do you own?
 Chances are, you’ve got quite a few knives in your kitchen drawer or in a block on the counter.
 But do you know the difference between a chef’s knife and a paring knife, plus the proper way to use each one?

-Here’s a simple guide to some of the most common types of knives for cooking and their purposes.
+Here’s a guide to some of the most common types of knives for cooking.